Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Nearest Neighbor Conformal Prediction

-Typically in full conformal prediction, given $x_1, ..., x_N$ and candidate $x$, we find scores by swapping $x$ with each $x_i$ (Eq.~\ref{eq: swapping}) and then check if $x$ satisfies the condition to be in $C(\epsilon)$ (Eq.~\ref{eq: full conformal set}).
-In Theorem \ref{thm: main_cp}, we show that with the nearest neighbor score we can perform full conformal prediction in closed-form (without needing to swap online) and can precompute a threshold $r$ defining $C(\epsilon)$.
-We defer the proof for this and subsequent theorems in this section to the Appendix.
+In Theorem~\ref{thm: main_cp} we show that, in particular for the nearest neighbor score, we can modify the standard procedure to only compare $s_{N+1}^x$ against intra-dataset scores $\alpha_i = \min_{x' \in D, x' \neq x_i} d(x', x_i)$ i.e., we can replace $s_i^x$ by $\alpha_i$ and exclude $x$.
+Theorem~\ref{thm: main_cp} enables us to perform full conformal prediction in closed-form offline (without knowing $x$ and swapping), yielding an explicit $C(\epsilon)$ defined by precomputed threshold $r = \alpha_{(k)}$.
+We defer the proof for this and subsequent theorems to the Appendix.

 \begin{theorem}[Closed-Form Conformal Prediction] Let $D = \{x_1, ..., x_N\}$ be states drawn IID from any, possibly unknown, distribution $F$ and suppose we are given a miscoverage rate $\epsilon$.
 Let $\alpha_1, ..., \alpha_N$ be the intra-data nearest neighbor values